Shana Morrison

-Shana Caledonia Morrison (born April 7, 1970) is an Irish-American singer-songwriter and the daughter of Northern Irish singer-songwriter, Van Morrison, and his ex-wife, Janet Rigsbee Minto.
+Shana Caledonia Morrison (born April 7, 1970) is an American singer-songwriter and the daughter of Northern Irish singer-songwriter, Van Morrison, and his ex-wife, Janet Rigsbee Minto.

 Early life

-Morrison grew up in Marin County, California, and was raised spending time in the separate homes of her parents, who had divorced when she was three years old.
+Morrison was born in Cambridge MA and grew up in Marin County, California, and was raised spending time in the separate homes of her parents, who had divorced when she was three years old.
 She also worked weekends in the record shop of her paternal grandparents, George and Violet, after they moved to California from Northern Ireland when Morrison was a toddler.
 She learned her first songs from her grandmother who would often sing to her all afternoon.

 Musical career

 Morrison sang in musicals and choirs in high school and college.
 After graduating with a business degree from Pepperdine University in 1993, she went on the road touring with her father and his band for a year.
 She duetted with him on his 1994 album A Night in San Francisco, and 1995's Days Like This.
 She then returned to Marin County and formed her own band, Caledonia.